rodneylab/sveltekit-blog-mdx/README.md

     "build": "npm run generate:manifest && npm run generate:sitemap && svelte-kit build",
 ```

-The generation javascript code is in the file `generate-sitemap.js` in the root folder of the project.
+The generation JavaScript code is in the file `generate-sitemap.js` in the root folder of the project.

-- Alternatively, the sitemap is automatically served at `https://exmaple.xom/sitemap.xml`.
+- Alternatively, the sitemap is automatically served at `https://example.com/sitemap.xml`.
 It is served by the file at `src/routes/sitemap.xml.js`.

 Either way, make sure your site's URL is defined in `.env` as the `VITE_SITE_URL` variable so the correct URLs are output to the site map.

 ### Progressive Web App (PWA)

-The starter mostly generates PWA config automatically, including adding meta to the HTML head section.
+The starter mostly generates PWA config automatically, including service worker for offline availability and adding meta to the HTML head section.
 A PWA needs a manifest file detailing logos (for favicons) in different sizes, compatible with various devices.
 The starter can generate the logo in different sizes automatically if you create a 512&nbsp;px&nbsp;&times;&nbsp;512&nbsp;px logo and save it as `static/icon.png`.
 Then run

 ```shell
 npm run generate:manifest